 By this time, I had presented my theory on the origin of alphabet which I called Cosmography: The Writing of the Universe in many parts of the world.
 Each time it was presented, it changed the vision and minds of the audience.
-People reported that they were never able to look at their environment, nor their world in the way they had seen it before.
-Not only that, it changed how the audience felt, emotionally and physiologically: they were simultaneously stimulated by the ideas, and calmed by the sequencing and content of the imagery.
-After each presentation in small or large groups, individuals commented that they felt emotionally and physically better.
+Additionally, after each presentation in small or large groups, individuals commented that they felt emotionally and physically better.
+They stated that they were simultaneously stimulated by visually experiencing the ideas, while calmed by the sequencing and content of the imagery.
+They were so transformed by the presentation that they were unable to see their environment, nor their world in the way they had seen it before.

-Meanwhile, I was thinking deeper into the implications of the connections between neurology, perception, proprioception and psychoneuroimmunology (mind/body healing).
+Meanwhile, I was thinking deeper into the implications of the connections between neurology, perception and psychoneuroimmunology (mind/body healing).
 As an artist I knew that certain forms will catalyze direct psychophysiological affect in the viewer (as well as in the creator).
 Our bodies are delicately entangled with our perceptions.
 Every emotion precipitates biochemical reactions that change the physical state of each cell of our bodies.
-Sadly, in our culture, the only area where this sort of direct emotionally impacting influence is popularly acknowledged is in the realm of pornography.
+In our culture, the only area where this sort of direct emotionally impacting influence is popularly acknowledged is in the realm of sexually explicit imagery which in the west has come to be known as pornography.